William Harcourt, 3rd Earl Harcourt: Military career

 Promoted to lieutenant-general on 18 October 1793, Harcourt commanded the British Cavalry at the Battle of Willems in May 1794 during the Flanders Campaign.
 Appointed Governor of Fort William on 21 March 1794, he succeeded the Duke of York as commander during the Flanders Campaign and oversaw the British retreat and their final evacuation from Bremen in Spring 1795.
 On his return he was appointed Governor of Kingston-upon-Hull.

 Harcourt was promoted to full general on 1 January 1798 and he became the first Governor of the Royal Military College at Great Marlow in June 1801.
 Appointed a Deputy Lieutenant of Berkshire in November 1801, he succeeded his elder brother, George Simon Harcourt, 2nd Earl Harcourt, to the earldom in April 1809 and was appointed Governor of Portsmouth in July 1811.
 Appointed a Knight Grand Cross of the Order of the Bath on 20 May 1820 and promoted to field marshal on 17 July 1821, Harcourt bore the Union standard at the coronation of George IV on 19 July 1821.
 He went on to become Governor of Plymouth in 1827.

 Harcourt died at St Leonard's Hill on 17 June 1830 and was buried at Stanton Harcourt in Oxfordshire.
-The estates passed to a cousin, Edward Vernon, who was Archbishop of York; on inheriting the estates Vernon changed his name to Harcourt.
-Statues of Lord Harcourt were commissioned from Robert William Sievier and erected at St Michael's Church in Stanton Harcourt and in St George's Chapel, Windsor Castle.
+The estates passed to his first cousin, Edward Vernon, who was Archbishop of York and son of his aunt Martha Harcourt; on inheriting the estates Vernon changed his name to Harcourt.
+A monument to Harcourt can be seen in the North Quire Aisle of St George’s Chapel, Windsor.
+The figure, sculpted by Robert William Sievier in 1832, was originally intended for St Michael's Church in Stanton Harcourt, but was moved to its current location on the orders of William IV after the King took a liking to the "splendid statue".
+Where the original statue was to be placed in the south transept of Stanton Harcourt, now stands a plaster model, identical to the white marble figure at Windsor.